ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    Authenticated Identifiers:  Domain-level identifiers that are
       validated using authentication technologies are referred to as "Authenticated Identifiers".
-See {#authenicated-mechanisms} for
-      details about the supported mechanisms.
+See Section 4.1 for details about the supported mechanisms.

    Author Domain:  The domain name of the apparent author, as extracted
       from the RFC5322.From field.